-Motorists' views on their vehicle manufacturer

-The car of the future

-As the UK Government pushes ahead with plans to facilitate the introduction of driverless cars on to British roads, there is still a high level of uncertainty among motorists as to the benefits autonomous vehicles are likely to offer.
+$25^{\circ}$ of d was of drivers say their diminished trust was due to their car's general quality not meeting their expectations of motorists say they were unhappy that their vehicle had been recalled as a result of manufacturing faults of motorists say they are likely to switch brand when they next purchase of drivers say they are likely to stick with their existing producer 5.0 The car of the future As the UK Government pushes ahead with plans to facilitate the introduction of driverless cars on to British roads, there is still a high level of uncertainty among motorists as to the benefits autonomous vehicles are likely to offer.
 Many drivers are also concerned about the potential risks presented by this new technology. >

-RAC Report on Motoring 2016 5.0 The car of the future

-The 2016 Report on Motoring found that the majority of drivers do not expect driverless cars to become available to the public before the end of the current decade.

-However, there is widespread agreement that the driver-assistance technology used in existing vehicles is effective in making both cars and roads safer than in the past.
+5.0 The car of the future The 2016 Report on Motoring found that the majority of drivers do not expect driverless cars to become available to the public before the end of the current decade.
+However, there is widespread agreement that the driverassistance technology used in existing vehicles is effective in making both cars and roads safer than in the past.
 5.1 When will we see driverless cars?

-In the Queen's Speech in May 2016, the Conservative Government set out its plans for a Modern Transport Bill, which will promote investment in driverless car technology and encourage insurers to develop policies appropriate for autonomous vehicles28.

-This is the latest demonstration of the UK's commitment to be a pioneer in the introduction of driverless vehicles: ministers say they think it is possible that by 2020, consumers will be able to buy cars which 'park on their own and pilot themselves on motorways'29.
-Tests will begin on the strategic road network in 201730.
+In the Queen's Speech in May 2016, the Conservative Government set out its plans for a Modern Transport Bill, which will promote investment in driverless car technology and encourage insurers to develop policies appropriate for autonomous vehicles.
+This is the latest demonstration of the UK's commitment to be a pioneer in the introduction of driverless vehicles: ministers say they think it is possible that by 2020, consumers will be able to buy cars which 'park on their own and pilot themselves on motorways'.
+Tests will begin on the strategic road network in 2017.